-Wondering why you are receiving error messages like the one below when you try sharing a link or inviting a collaborator to a Creative Cloud or Document Cloud asset?
+Wondering why you are receiving errors like the one below when sharing links or inviting collaborators to Creative Cloud or Document Cloud assets?

 "Enterprise Sharing Restrictions Enabled.
 This user can’t be invited because your organization has enabled sharing restrictions.
 Learn more."